bhsd-harry/wikiparser-node/README.md

 ## CLI usage

-For MediaWiki sites hosted by the Wikimedia Foundation, such as different language editions of Wikipedia, you can use the following command to obtain the parser configuration:
+For MediaWiki sites with the [CodeMirror extension](https://mediawiki.org/wiki/Extension:CodeMirror) installed, such as different language editions of Wikipedia and other [Wikimedia Foundation-hosted sites](https://meta.wikimedia.org/wiki/Special:SiteMatrix), you can use the following command to obtain the parser configuration:

 ```sh
 npx getParserConfig <site> <script path> [force]